Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: Introduction

-Given the nascent nature of these systems, numerous questions exist regarding the behavior of their users, e.g., what activities do users undertake in anticipation for, or to trigger a suggestion?
-What mental processes occur while the suggestions are onscreen, and, do people double-check suggestions before or after acceptance?
-How {\em costly} for users' are these various new tasks, and which take the most time and effort?
-To answer these and related questions in a systematic manner, we apply a mixed-methods approach to analyze interactions with a popular code suggestion model, \ghcp \footnote{\url{https://github.com/features/copilot}} with more than a million users.
-To emphasize that our analysis is not restricted to the specifics of \copilot, we use the term \coderec to refer to any instance of code suggestion models including \copilot.
-We begin by introducing a taxonomy of common states of a programmer when interacting with \coderec, which we refer to as \cupsfull (\cups).
-The taxonomy was developed through the authors' knowledge of \copilot's implementation, first-hand experience using \copilot for development, and \revision{small-scale pilot studies.}
+To answer these and related questions in a systematic manner, we apply a mixed-methods approach to analyze interactions with a popular code suggestion model, \ghcp \footnote{\url{https://github.com/features/copilot}} which has more than a million users.
+To emphasize that our analysis is not restricted to the specifics of \copilot, we use the term \coderec to refer to any instance of code suggestion models, including \copilot.
+Through small-scale pilot studies and our first-hand experience using \copilot for development, we develop a novel taxonomy of common states of a programmer when interacting with \coderec models (such as \copilot), which we refer to as \cupsfull (\cups).
+The \cups taxonomy serves as the main tool to answer our research questions.

 Given the initial taxonomy, we conducted a user study with 21 developers who were asked to retrospectively review videos of their coding sessions and explicitly label their intents and actions using this model, with an option to add new states if necessary.
-The study participants labeled a total of 3137 coding segments and interacted with 1024 suggestions.
+The study participants labeled a total of 3137 coding segments and interacted with 1096 suggestions.
 The study confirmed that the taxonomy was sufficiently expressive, and we further learned transition weights and state dwell times ---something we could not do without this experimental setting.
 Together, these data can be assembled into various instruments, such as the \cups diagram (Figure \ref{fig:figure1}), to facilitate profiling interactions and identify inefficiencies.
-Moreover, we show that such analysis nearly doubles the amount of developer time that can be attributed to interactions with code suggestion systems, as compared with existing metrics.
+Moreover, we show that such analysis nearly doubles our estimates for how much developer time can be attributed to interactions with code suggestion systems, as compared with existing metrics.
 We believe that identifying the current CUPS state during a programming session can help serve programmer needs.
-This can be accomplished using custom key-board macros or automated prediction of CUPS states as discussed in \citep{mozannar2023prediction}.
-Overall we leverage the \cups diagram to identify some opportunities to address inefficiencies in the current version of \coderec.
+This can be accomplished using custom keyboard macros or automated prediction of CUPS states, as discussed in our future work section and the Appendix.
+Overall, we leverage the \cups diagram to identify some opportunities to address inefficiencies in the current version of \copilot.